openactive/openactive-test-suite/packages/openactive-integration-tests/CONTRIBUTING.md

   testIdentifier: 'availability-confirmed',
   testName: 'Occupancy in C1 and C2 matches feed',
   testDescription: 'Runs C1 and C2 for a known opportunity from the feed, and compares the results to those attained from the feed.',
-  // The primary opportunity criteria to use for the primary OrderItem under test
   testOpportunityCriteria: 'TestOpportunityBookable',
-  // The secondary opportunity criteria to use for multiple OrderItem tests
   controlOpportunityCriteria: 'TestOpportunityBookable',
 },
 function (configuration, orderItemCriteriaList, featureIsImplemented, logger) {